rhettmartineau/OMP/Feather/README.md

 # OMP
 Code written for NSF-OTIC Ocean Microbial Profiler

+This folder contains code for the Feather STM32F405, which is used to monitor the flow/pressure during a sampling event

 This repository contains Python/Micropython code for a hardware system comprised of:
   1) Raspberry Pi 3
   2) Pyboard 1.1